jarjuk/aws-ssh-resolver/README.md

 **aws-ssh-resolver** updates this file, but does not interfere with the content user has entered.

-**Notice**: If `ssh/config.aws` -file does not exist, the first **aws-ssh-resolver** run creates the initial version of `ssh/config.aws` automatically using `ssh/config.init`.
-This avoids the need to check in the mutable `ssh/config.aws` into a version nncontrol system.
+**Notice**: The first **aws-ssh-resolver** run creates the initial version of `ssh/config.aws` automatically using `ssh/config.init`, if `ssh/config.aws` -file does not exist, .
+This avoids the need to check in the mutable `ssh/config.aws` into a version control system.

 ### Update OpenSSH Configuration file